ARM-software/Arm-2D/README.md

 ## 7 Feedback

-Arm-2D aims to become the bridge across **Low-Cost and Resource Constraint Devices** and **High Performance Rich Embedded IoT Edge Devices**, and to provide an unified and user friendly programmers' model.
-We try our best to **enable you moving GUI application among Cortex-M, Cortex-R and Cortex-A platfoms freely and easily**.
-We expect that arm-2d could inspire more similar initiatives and engineering practices.
+Arm-2D aims to bridge the gap between **low-cost, resource-constrained devices** and **high-performance, feature-rich embedded IoT edge devices** by providing **a unified and user-friendly programming model**.
+Our goal is to facilitate the seamless and easy migration of GUI applications across Cortex-M, Cortex-R, and Cortex-A platforms.
+We hope that Arm-2D will inspire more initiatives and engineering practices in this field.

-Your thoughts and feedback are precious.
-If you can spend some time and try the library, please feel free to leave your thoughts.
-It would be nice to cover the following perspectives:
+Your thoughts and feedback are invaluable to us.
+If you can spend some time trying out the library, please feel free to share your insights.
+It would be helpful to cover the following perspectives:

-- The target industrial segments in which you want to introduce a GUI using Cortex processors
+- The industrial segments where you plan to introduce a GUI using Cortex processors.

-- The resources of your platform, such as the size of the RAM, ROM, system frequency, the average power consumption etc.
+- The resources of your platform, such as the size of the RAM, ROM, system frequency, and average power consumption.

-- The LCD resolution and target frame rate (FPS)
+- The LCD resolution and target frame rate (FPS).

-- Algorithms that you find most useful but missing
+- Algorithms that you find most useful but are currently missing.

-- About the device
+- Details about the device:

-  - Does it contain HW accelerators for 2D image processing?
+  - Does it contain hardware accelerators for 2D image processing?
   - What is the feature set of this 2D accelerator?
-  - Does it include features that are currently missing in this library?
+  - Are there features in the 2D accelerator that are currently missing in this library?
 - Any other thoughts or suggestions?

 Thank you for your time.